Super easy Instant Pot Steamed Carrots ready in less than 15 minutes. This is a great side to enjoy with some rice or protein.

 • Add water to the instant pot insert.
 Place the steamer basket in the instant pot insert.

 • Spread the carrots on the steamer basket.
-Close lid with vent in sealing position.
+Close the lid with the vent in sealing position.

-• Start the instant pot and set it on Steam mode for 2 minutes on high pressure.
-(Note: if you like softer carrots, increase cooking time to 3 minutes)
+• Start the Instant Pot and set it on Steam mode for 2 minutes on high pressure.
+(Note: if you like softer carrots, increase cooking time to 3 minutes.
+Or if the carrots are thicker, increase the cooking time.)

 Notes